DigixGlobal/etc-redemption/guide/GUIDE.md

-[31/05] This guide will amended regularly with status updates.
+[31/05 21:12 gmt] This guide will amended regularly with status updates.

 🚨 Redemption stage has not started yet, *snapshot* block set for 3,800,000